praeus/attack/README.md

 ## Attack Demo Game
 The game is a demonstration of the Attack extension along with the SwingItem and HealthBar extensions combined with the FireBullet and Health extensions.
 These and other extensions are used to create a game where two characters - a wizard and a knight - can fight each other to the "death" with fire and sword!

-You can control the wizard with Up, Down, Left, Right, "f" to fire, and + and - to zoom.
+You can control the wizard with Up, Down, Left, Right, "f" to fire, and "z" and "x" to zoom in and out.
 Keep moving to stay away from the knight - but you have to stop to fire!